extrawurst/extrawurst.github.io/_posts/2021/2021-03-15-gitui-a-year-in-opensource.md

 ![demo]({{ site.url }}/assets/gitui-anniversary/demo.gif)

+# What is GitUI?

+GitUI is a terminal UI for git written in Rust and aiming to simplify common git tasks in a keyboard-only, cross platform and fast way without leaving your beloved text interface.

 # Time to reflect

 This project attracted way more attention than i anticipated and so I eventually found myself reviewing contributions by others❤️!